Stock Indexes Push Higher on Strength in Chip Makers

 US Stock Movers

 Strength in semiconductor stocks is a supportive factor for the overall market.
-Nvidia (NVDA), Intel (INTC), Advanced Micro Devices (AMD), KLA Corp (KLAC), Lam Research (LRCX), and Marvell Technology (MRVL) are up more than +2%.
-Also, ARM Holdings Plc (ARM), Applied Materials (AMAT), ASML Holding NV (ASML), and Broadcom (AVGO) are up more than +1%.
+Intel (INTC) is up more than +7% to lead gainers in the Nasdaq 100 and NXP Semiconductors NV (NXPI) is up more than +3%.
+Also, KLA Corp (KLAC), Applied Materials (AMAT), Nvidia (NVDA), ARM Holdings Plc (ARM), GlobalFoundries (GFS), Lam Research (LRCX), and Marvell Technology (MRVL), are up more than +2%.
+In addition, Advanced Micro Devices (AMD), ASML Holding NV (ASML), and Microchip Technology (MCHP) are up more than +1%.

 Weakness in energy producers and energy service providers is undercutting the broader market.
-Valero Energy (VLO) is down more than -3% to lead losers in the S&P 500, and Marathon Petroleum (MPC) is down more than -3%.
-Also, Baker Hughes (BKR) is down more than -2% to lead losers in the Nasdaq 100.
-In addition, Chevron (CVX), Halliburton (HAL), Devon Energy (DVN), Occidental Petroleum (OXY), ConocoPhillips (COP), and Exxon Mobil (XOM) are down more than -1%.
+Baker Hughes (BKR) is down more than -2% to lead losers in the Nasdaq 100.
+Also, Marathon Petroleum (MPC), Chevron (CVX), Devon Energy (DVN), Occidental Petroleum (OXY), ConocoPhillips (COP), and Exxon Mobil (XOM) are down more than -1%.

 MongoDB (MDB) is up more than +24% after reporting Q3 revenue of $628.3 million, well above the consensus of $594.8 million, and raising its 2026 revenue forecast to $2.43 billion-$2.44 billion from a previous forecast of $2.34 billion-$2.36 billion, stronger than the consensus of $2.36 billion.

-Boeing (BA) is up more than +7% to lead gainers in the Dow Jones Industrials after CFO Malave said he expects the company to generate low-single-digit positive free cash flow in 2026.
+Boeing (BA) is up more than +8% to lead gainers in the S&P 500 and Dow Jones Industrials after CFO Malave said he expects the company to generate low-single-digit positive free cash flow in 2026.

-Six Flags Entertainment (FUN) is up more than +6% after Truist Securities upgraded the stock to buy from hold with a price target of $23.

 OneStream (OS) is up more than +2% after Rosenblatt Securities initiated coverage on the stock with a recommendation of buy and a price target of $26.